sursly/pageoflinks/README.md

 # pageoflinks
  Modified "page of links" (w/ own links and own style) project originally by my professor Tyler Finck.
 Original can be accessed at [github.com/sursly/pageoflinks](https://www.github.com/sursly/pageoflinks).

+ Recursive font can be found at [recursive.design](https://www.recursive.design/)

  One page of links.